Delivery · MVP to production · Isle of Man

 Performance and scale

 Profiling, query and index work, caching, load behaviour you have measured rather than hoped about.
-Where it fits, serverless on Firebase and AWS that scales from your first user to your millionth and bills on usage, so infrastructure cost tracks your growth rather than running ahead of it.
+Serverless where it fits, scaling from first user to millionth.

 Quality